EHDEV/data_challenge/README.md

-Capital One Data Challenge - HMDA Data Analysis and Processing
+Data Challenge - HMDA Data Analysis and Processing
 ==============================

 _Analysis of HMDA data to understand home loans market in Washington DC and the surrounding area_